 So, what can you do when you find a wandering dog or cat without a collar?
 You can contact your local animal warden to report the pet, who will then try and scan any microchip.
 Remember that you need to report any animal you find or rescue as you could be accused of theft.

-Animal Search UK introduced the first Missing Pet Search Team in the UK in 1999 and has been helping reunite families ever since.
-If you have found a lost dog or cat, you can upload a picture of the animal on their website and it will auto-match to the closest matches of reported lost pets.
-They look for any type of pet but specialise in lost cats.
+On the off chance that you have found a lost dog or cat, you can transfer a picture of the pet on their website, and it will auto-match to the closest matches of reported lost pets.
+They search for a any type of pet, but especially cats.

-You can also check the DogLost website, which specialises in finding and reporting lost and found dogs.
-You can register on their website and report a dog you have found and the DogLost team will get into contact with the owners to get reunited with their pets.
+You can also take a look at the DogLost website, which works in finding and reporting lost and found dogs.
+You can enroll on their site and report a dog you have found and the DogLost team will get into contact with the owners to get reunited with their pets.

-By using a website, you are guaranteed to work with professional research teams.
+By using a website, you are ensured to work with proficient research teams.

 Be careful, however, even if you know its identification number following your visit to the vet, do not include it in the description.
 With this information, anyone can present themselves by indicating the microchip number and claim to be the owner of the animal.

-However, if you have found an animal that is not microchipped, it is considered ownerless.
-You will need to contact your local veterinarian to get the animal microchipped and become its legal owner.
+However, if you have found an animal that is not microchipped, they are considered ownerless.
+You will need to contact your local veterinarian to get the abandoned dog or cat microchipped and become their legal owner.

 Finally, even if it was not planned, getting attached to the stray can encourage you to adopt the animal.
-If it does not have an owner or if the owner dissociates himself from it, adoption is then entirely possible provided that you do things properly for the animal’s safety and your peace of mind.
+If they do not have an owner or if the owner dissociates himself from them, adoption is then entirely possible provided that you do things properly for the animal’s safety and your peace of mind.